jrr/inkle/readme.md

 ## Future

-- Solution is random instead of hardcoded
-- Guesses must be valid words
-- Win/Loss screens
+- Fancier win/loss screens
 - Bundled build published to NPM
 - Hard mode

-## Further Future
+## Distant Future

 - Daily vs. Practice mode. (deterministic, but not attempting to use Wordle's exact word for a given day)